 Contingent assets and liabilities are not recognised in the financial statements, but are disclosed as a note to the accounts where they are deemed material.
+There were no contingent assets and liabilities relating to the accounting period.

 Events after the Balance Sheet date